annotation/text-fabric/docs/convert/walker.md

 ```

 To add features to nodes, use a `cv.feature()` action.
-It will apply to the last node added, or you can pass it a node as argument.
+It will apply to a node passed as argument.

 To add features to edges, issue a `cv.edge()` action.
 It will require two node arguments: the *from* node and the *to* node.